 The same applies to using beard oil.

-Somehow, you must replenish the natural oils you’ve lost with artificial products that mimic their qualities.
+Somehow, you must replenish the natural oils you've lost with artificial products that mimic their qualities.
 Enter beard oil, beard wax, and their many alternatives.
 You can even use beard oil on your hair if needed.

 Beard Oil vs. Beard Balm vs. Beard Wax

 Beard oil is slightly different from its wax and balm cousins in terms of functionality.
-But, sure, they all nourish and put a shine on your beard.
+But, sure, they all nourish and put shine on your beard.